-- A. The parties to this Agreement are Santa Fe County ("County") and the American Federation of State, County, and Municipal Employees, Local 1413-M. The County recognizes the Union as the exclusive representative of all employees in the bargaining unit which consists of all regular, non-probationary, non-temporary employees of Santa Fe County Corrections Department in the positions of Licensed Practical Nurse, Registered Nurse, Nurse Practitioner, Physician's Assistant, Pharmacy Technician, and Dental Assistant and excludes supervisory, managerial, and confidential employees and all other employees. - B. The County will provide the Union with a listing of bargaining unit employees annually to include the employee's name, classification, hourly rate, and date of hire.
+- A. The parties to this Agreement are Santa Fe County ("County") and the American Federation of State, County, and Municipal Employees, Local 1413 The County recognizes the Union as the exclusive representative of all employees in the bargaining unit which consists of all regular, non-probationary, non-temporary employees of Santa Fe County Corrections Department in the positions of Detention Officer, Corporal, Sergeant, Booking Clerk, Teacher, Therapist, Case Manager, Senior Case Manager/Electronic Monitoring, Case Manager/Electronic Monitoring, Life Skills Worker I, Life Skills Worker II and YDP Assistant Shift Supervisor and excludes supervisory, managerial, and confidential employees and all other employees. - B. The County will provide the Union with a listing of bargaining unit employees annually to include the employee's name, classification, hourly rate, and date of hire.